 Do you ever feel sort of stuck?
 Day after day, week after week, nothing really changes.
 It’s not that anything is particularly wrong.
 You aren’t thinking of leaving your spouse and moving to a Caribbean island.
 Life just feels a little too much the same.
-I think a lot of people have experienced this during the pandemic.
 So how do you get out of a rut?
 I’ve got a few ideas to share.

 This post may contain affiliate links and as an Amazon Associate I earn from qualifying purchases.
 Read more here.